mohamedmujtabaraza/mohamedmujtabaraza/README.md

-## About me

 Hello!
-I'm **Mohamed Mujtaba Raza**, a software engineer with expertise in Microservices, DevOps, Cloud Native and Virtual Reality.
+I'm a software engineer with expertise in Microservices, DevOps, Cloud Native and Virtual Reality.
 I'm passionate about building efficient web applications, optimizing backend systems, and automating workflows.

 I work mainly with Linux, Azure, Kubernetes, Postgres, Angular, TypeScript and C#.
 I'm in love with my work because there is always more to learn.